Covid 19 – Clinic Update

 Our priority is the health and safety of our clients and staff.
 We want to assure you that we continue to implement Australian Government Department of Health guidelines in regards to stringent cleaning and preventative measures to ensure the health and safety of all those that attend our clinic.

 It is really important at this time to take care of yourself.
-If you are in pain and need physiotherapy we are open and here to help.
+If you are in pain and need physiotherapy in Graceville we are open and here to help.
 If you are feeling well otherwise, have no identified symptoms, not been in contact with a covid case and have not been to a listed exposure site, you can book in to see one of our physiotherapists for treatment.

 Our clinic is open for individual consultations.